-Public health experts at the Centers for Disease Control and Prevention (CDC) say pregnant women are more vulnerable to viral respiratory infections like the new coronavirus or COVID-19, and are urging pregnant women to do all they can to stay well.
+Public health experts at the Centers for Disease Control and Prevention (CDC) say women are more vulnerable during pregnancy to viral respiratory infections like COVID-19, and are urging pregnant women to do all they can to stay well.

 “Pregnant women experience immunologic and physiologic changes which might make them more susceptible to viral respiratory infections, including COVID-19,” public health experts at CDC wrote.

-Women who were pregnant during past similar outbreaks, including SARS and MERS, were more vulnerable and public health experts therefore are urging pregnant women to do all they can to avoid getting any infections by frequently washing their hands and avoiding other people who are sick.
+Women who were pregnant during past outbreaks, including SARS and MERS, were more vulnerable to infection.
+Therefore, public health officials urge pregnant women to do all they can to avoid getting sick by frequently washing their hands and avoiding other people who are sick.

-Dr. Natalie Rochester is an OB-GYN and medical director of the UCHealth Greeley Hospital Birth Center.
-She has practiced medicine in Colorado for the past seven years, and is also a mother of two girls.
+Rochester, an OB-GYN and medical director of UCHealth Greeley Hospital Birth Center, has practiced medicine in Colorado for the past seven years, and is also a mother of two girls.

-As a pregnant woman, should I be concerned with the new coronavirus or COVID-19?
+As a pregnant woman, should I be concerned about COVID-19?

-Pregnancy-related coronavirus information from the CDC is limited.
-But Rochester is advising her patients to treat COVID-19 similarly to other viruses, such as the seasonal flu, and take the same precautions to prevent it.
+Pregnancy-related coronavirus information from the CDC is limited, but Rochester is advising her patients to treat COVID-19 similarly to other viruses, such as seasonal flu, and take precautions to prevent it.

 These precautions include: